 In a B2B transaction, the person buying from you is just one link in a chain of individuals involved from a corporate ecosystem.
 Oftentimes the person interacting with you is merely a representative who then reports to a higher authority—the real decision makers!

-For this reason, standard B2B content does an excellent job reaching the buyer but does a terrible job of reaching their manager, marketing director or the folks that are actually involved in the decision making.
+For this reason, standard B2B content does an excellent job reaching the buyer but does a terrible job of reaching their manager, marketing director or the folks who influence the decision making.

 So, how do you target them all?!